nicholasferguson/Display.Quaternion.Rotation/README.md

 He devised quaternion structures, their overloads and a complex number interface for quaternion multiplication.
 We have covered two quaternion overloads, that are used in rotations.

-This complex number interface reduces a multiplication of quaternions to a 'pure quaternion'
+This complex number interface reduces a multiplication of two quaternions to a quaternion result.
+In our example it's used to multiply a 'rotator quaternion' and 'pure quaternion' and conjuate of a 'rotator quaternion'.
+Result is a 'pure quaternion'

 ## 'Complex Number Interface' to generate multiplication algorithm for quaternions